Please fill out the short form below and someone will contact you shortly to discuss the opportunities at Concordia University Chicago.

 International applicants may be required to submit additional supporting materials, such as proof of English language proficiency and a foreign transcript evaluation from an approved credentialing service.
 For full requirements, visit the Admission & Tuition page.

-There is no application fee and no GRE requirement to apply for the master’s in Innovation and Entrepreneurship at Concordia University Chicago.
+There is no application fee and no GRE requirement to apply for the online master’s in Innovation and Entrepreneurship at Concordia University Chicago.

 MA, Innovation and Entrepreneurship: 30 Credit Degree Program

 Innovation and Entrepreneurship Courses

 |Course Number||Course||Credit Hours|